 New ways to boost immunity

 We are always looking for new ways to boost immunity since outbreaks have become more frequent.
-Natural ways of enhancing immunity include a regular intake of vitamin d, particularly iron-rich food.
+Natural ways to enhance immunity include regular vitamin D, particularly iron-rich food.
 But that is not all you can do to boost your immune system.
 Vitamin E and zinc can also help combat the common cold.
-Understanding which foods make your cells stand a fighting chance against colds and flu is also essential if you want to enjoy the benefits of improvement in your immune system.
+Understanding which foods give your cells a fighting chance against colds and flu is also essential if you want to enjoy the benefits of improvement in your immune system.

 The body’s immune system is one of the most powerful systems on Earth.
-It’s tough to imagine that such an overwhelming system can be so easily compromised.
-Yet, that’s what can happen when we stray from the path of optimal health.
-There are two primary ways that we can enhance our immunity system’s effectiveness in fighting off infectious diseases.
-The first approach involves boosting our body’s ability to produce natural vitamin d from sunlight.
-The second involves strengthening our body’s ability to produce natural vitamin E. Both of these approaches have been shown to positively affect our immune cells in ways that improve their functionality and decrease inflammation.
+It’s tough to imagine that such an overwhelming system can be easily compromised.
+Yet, that’s what can happen when we stray from optimal health.
+We can enhance our immunity system’s effectiveness in fighting off infectious diseases in two primary ways.
+The first approach involves boosting our body’s ability to produce natural vitamin D from sunlight.
+The second involves strengthening our body’s ability to produce natural vitamin E. Both of these approaches have been shown to positively affect our immune cells, improving their functionality and decreasing inflammation.

 What are the benefits of a healthy lifestyle?